 6. Protect your greatest resource, your time

-Working less, getting better sleep, eating healthily and creating more time for rejuvenation increases productivity.
+Working less, getting better sleep, eating healthily and creating more time for rejuvenation increases productivity and is one of the best ways of working smarter, not harder.

 When you’re working, take regular breaks, learn to time block to reduce multi-tasking and take time to walk or exercise if you’re having a particularly stressful day.

-These are some of the simplest ways to work smarter, not harder and increase a sense of balance.
+These are some of the simplest ways to work smarter, not harder and improve your work-life balance.

 7. Focus your time on results, not time and effort